underscoreio/essential-slick/src/pages/4-combining-actions.md

 Note the crazy type signature.

 You can find yourself in this awkward situation when you're trying to do something like a join, but not quite.
-The puzzle is how to run this kind of a beast.
+The puzzle is how to run this kind of beast.

 This is where `DBIO.sequence` saves us.
 Rather than produce many actions via `msgs.map(reverse)` we use `DBIO.sequence` to return a single action: